-No changes were made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.
+Only two changes were made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.
+These changes were the addition of questions related to school climate to include parent and staff responses in addition to student responses.